adrianhorning08/objective-coding-challenge/README.md

 ## Additional Thoughts

+* Added 2 more jobs, and 1 applicant to show what happens when an Applicant has 0 skills, and when a job has 0 applicants

 * I had to reformat the data that came from the backend.
-I could've used Redux to do that, but I thought Redux was a little overkill for this project.
+I could've used Redux to do that, but I thought Redux was a little overkill for this project

 * Rails would have been easier to get the data associations, because of Active Record, but I wanted to but wanted to polish my Node/NoSQL skills